-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 156, the Arecibo Observatory, reported receiving a nominal HGA downlink signal post solar conjunction on schedule from the Ahead observatory.
-This occurred after the 24th HCLT initiated system reset post solar conjunction at a 0.6 degree SPE angle. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 170, the Green Bank Radio Telescope, which has been using the Ahead observatory downlink signal for solar scintillation research, reported receiving a downlink signal post solar conjunction from the +Z LGA on schedule from the Ahead observatory at 2015z.
+This occurred after the 28th HCLT initiated system reset post solar conjunction at a 1.2 degree SPE angle. - 2.
 The following spacecraft/instrument events occurred during this week. - The Ahead observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 083, March 24th.
 It is in its safe mode configuration; rotating slowly at 5 degrees per minute with only the SWAVES instrument on and recording at one packet per minute.
 The HGA is being held at 8.1 degrees, with respect to the spacecraft-Sun line, to prevent overheating of the HGA feed assembly.
-The Green Bank Radio Telescope is observing Ahead for solar scintillation research every three days post solar conjunction beginning on day 150, May 30th, at an SPE angle of 0.4 degrees.
+Most recently, the Green Bank Radio Telescope detected the downlink signal post solar conjunction from the +Z LGA at an SPE angle of 1.2 degrees.
 The next DSN support is on day 177, June 26th, to monitor the exiting of solar conjunction at an SPE angle of 1.5 degrees.
-Once the uplink communication link is stable at the 2.0 degree SPE angle on day 189, July 8th, the observatory will be recovered, instruments will be powered on, and limited science data collection will resume using the 2nd HGA side lobe.
-Instruments are currently scheduled to be power up on day 191, July 10th.
+Once the uplink communication link is stable at the 2.0 degree SPE angle on day 189, July 8th, the observatory will be recovered, instruments will be powered on, and limited science data collection will resume using the 2nd HGA side Instruments are currently scheduled to begin powering up on day 191, July 10th.
 Once the HGA returns to the main lobe use in mid-November, nominal daily science collection and data return will resume.